mkalinec/mkalinec/README.md

-- Hi, I'm makal7👋!
+- Hi, I'm mkalinec👋!
-- I'm interested in programming👨‍💻🖥️.
+- I’m a computer science student with a strong interest in programming 👨‍💻🖥
 - My most favorite programming language is C++.